MicroFocus/leanft-selenium-java-sdk/README.md

 # leanft-selenium-java-sdk

-LeanFT Java SDK for Selenium
+LeanFT for Selenium Java SDK

-LeanFT for Selenium Java SDK - extends the Selenium WebDriver API with locators and utilities that enable creating tests which are more robust, and reduces Selenium test automation and maintenance efforts.
+LeanFT for Selenium Java SDK extends the Selenium WebDriver API with locators and utilities that enable creating tests that are more robust, and reduces Selenium test automation and maintenance efforts.

 ## Install